Monday, 28 June 2010

 “Where am I heading?
 That is one of life’s great questions.”

 “Ha ha.
-Where are you heading today?”
+Where are you heading today?
+Not in life.”

 “Oh,” says Jeremy.
 “To the bakery and then on with the rest of my life.
 How about you?”